ERC-7945 - Confidential Transactions Supported Token

 confidentialAllowance

-Returns the allowance part which _spender is still allowed to withdraw from _owner.
+Returns the allowance part that _spender is still allowed to withdraw from _owner.

 Events